Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m1.md

   - Using role name for no type object case has been added.
 - UI Analyzer
   - Click, Input Text, and Disconnect functions have been added.
-  - The selected rectangle in screenshot with object item has been added.
+  - Rectangular highlight for selected object has been added in screenshot function.
   - XPath information feature has been added.
 - Performance Improvement
   - Property registration time has been decreased.